Eugene Amo-Dadzie: Breaking the ten-second barrier

 On 16 June 2023 he clocked 9.93 seconds for the 100m at a meeting in Graz, Austria to break the 10-second barrier for the first time.
 In July 2023, competing at the British Championships in Manchester, he reached the final in the 100m and finished third overall.

 He was chosen to represent Great Britain at the 2023 World Athletics Championships in Budapest in August 2023, to make his world championship debut at the age of 31 He reached the semi-finals of the 100 metres.
 Later that year he was granted UK Sport's national lottery funded world class programme for the first time.

 In April 2024, he was selected as part of the British team for the 2024 World Athletics Relays in Nassau, Bahamas.

 He was named in the British team for the 2025 World Athletics Relays in Guangzhou.
 He ran in the men's 4 x 100 metres relay, alongside Nethaneel Mitchell-Blake, Jona Efoloko and Romell Glave as the British quartet won their heat to qualify for the final and secure a place for Britain at the 2025 World Championships.
 He won the 100 metres at the 2025 European Athletics Team Championships in Madrid in June 2025.
 At the championships he also anchored the British men's 4 x 100 metres team to a third-place finish.
 On 2 August, he placed fourth in the final of the 100 metres at the 2025 UK Athletics Championships in Birmingham in 10.04 seconds.

 On 30 August, he tied with Linford Christie in second place on the British all-time list and fifth on the all-time European list after running 9.87 seconds (+2.0) for the 100 metres in Lee Valley.
 In September 2025, he competed in the men's 4 x 100 metres at the 2025 World Championships in Tokyo, Japan.

+Competing on the World Athletics Indoor Tour in Madrid on 6 February 2026, Amo-Dadzie equalled his 60m personal best of 6.59 seconds.
+On 20 June, he qualified for the 100 metres final at the 2026 UK Athletics Championships, placing sixth overall.